allaboutduncan/clu-docs/docs/features/app-settings/download-settings.md

 Enter your Comicvine API key here to allow the app to call the Comicvine API for metadata.

+#### Metron Username and Password

+Enter your Metron username and password here to allow the app to call the [Metron API](https://metron.cloud/) for metadata.

 #### GCD Metadata Languages

 Enter a comma-separated list of languages to search for metadata on.
 This is used by the app to search for metadata on comics in the GCD database.
 Defualts to `en`.